ambertan77/ip/docs/README.md

 ```

 ### Editing the data file
-Using a text editor, open and edit the `data.txt` file.
+Using a text editor, open and edit the `tasks.txt` file.
 Use the format specified above if you are editing or adding new tasks.

 ## Command Summary